 Meanwhile….
 I longed for a wheel, and haunted the ads.
 Success?
 Yes, but I may have made a few minor eager-newbie errors along the way…..

 Mothra.
 Name is due to husband’s odd sense of humor.
-An actual -gasp!- wool moth flit thru room, inspiring a frantic assassination attempt, which succeeded when it landed directly on the wheel!
-Japanese husband regards this name doubly amusing, considering both his own cultural background AND Mothra’s movie nemesis.
-You do get it…..right? (ok, here’s a hint)
+An actual –gasp!– wool moth flit thru room, inspiring a frantic assassination attempt, which succeeded when it landed directly on the wheel!
+Japanese husband regards this name doubly amusing, considering both his own cultural background AND Mothra’s Japanese movie nemesis: Godzilla.

 Swiss wheel hub, with many little carving details.
 Inactive woodworm holes appear lighter due to photo flash / are darker & unobtrusive in person.